jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Armor (medium or heavy, but not hide), uncommon

 Mithral is a light, flexible metal.
 A mithral chain shirt or breastplate can be worn under normal clothes.
-If the armor normally imposes disadvantage on Dexterity ([[Stealth]]) checks or has a Strength requirement, the mithral version of the armor doesn’t.
+If the armor normally imposes disadvantage on Dexterity ([[4.
+Resources/_Gameplay/AdventuringRef/Stealth]]) checks or has a Strength requirement, the mithral version of the armor doesn’t.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#NecklaceofAdaptation)[Necklace of Adaptation](https://www.dndbeyond.com/magic-items/4682-necklace-of-adaptation)

 Wondrous item, uncommon (requires attunement)

-While wearing this necklace, you can breathe normally in any environment, and you have advantage on saving throws made against harmful gases and vapors (such as [[cloudkill]] and [[stinking cloud]] effects, inhaled poisons, and the breath weapons of some dragons).
+While wearing this necklace, you can breathe normally in any environment, and you have advantage on saving throws made against harmful gases and vapors (such as [[Cloudkill]] and [[Stinking Cloud]] effects, inhaled poisons, and the breath weapons of some dragons).

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#NecklaceofFireballs)[Necklace of Fireballs](https://www.dndbeyond.com/magic-items/4683-necklace-of-fireballs)

 Wondrous item, rare

 This necklace has 1d6 + 3 beads hanging from it.
 You can use an action to detach a bead and throw it up to 60 feet away.
-When it reaches the end of its trajectory, the bead detonates as a 3rd-level [[fireball]] spell (save DC 15).
+When it reaches the end of its trajectory, the bead detonates as a 3rd-level [[Fireball]] spell (save DC 15).

 You can hurl multiple beads, or even the whole necklace, as one action.
-When you do so, increase the level of the [[fireball]] by 1 for each bead beyond the first.
+When you do so, increase the level of the [[Fireball]] by 1 for each bead beyond the first.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#NecklaceofPrayerBeads)[Necklace of Prayer Beads](https://www.dndbeyond.com/magic-items/4684-necklace-of-prayer-beads)